lawsmd/Rock-Castle-Construction-Company/README.md

 The Aging report was another that seemed simple in concept, but turned out particularly challenging.
 I felt certain that sub-queries were necessary to group any Invoices with an open balance into the standard 30-60-90 day periods.
 However, this created the same issue as the Sales reports: you can't always **GROUP BY** with sub-query results.
 Instead, the **CASE** function could be used within a **SUM** to collect values '**WHEN**' the Due Date fell in a certain range.

 The original dataset was primarily dated between 2023 and 2027 - I assume this was to remove the need for constantly updating a sample company.
 Since today's date (via **GETDATE()**) wouldn't yield any overdue transactions, it was necessary to **DATEADD()** to an arbitrarily chosen date.
-For both the *Receivabble and Payable Aging* reports, the best option turned out to be '2027-01-01' - a coincidence which almost guarantees that QuickBooks Developers entered the sample data around that date.
+For both the *Receivable and Payable Aging* reports, the best option turned out to be '2027-01-01' - a coincidence which almost guarantees that QuickBooks Developers entered the sample data around that date.
 Converting these procedures to use the current date is as simple as swapping out a single parameter.

 ```
 {